El Dorado (Super Friends): Television

 A character based on El Dorado named Ed Dorado Jr. appears in Young Justice, voiced by Freddy Rodriguez.
-Introduced in the second season, this version is a teenage runaway who was captured and experimented on by the Reach, who activated his meta-gene and granted him the ability to teleport, before he is rescued by the Team and placed in S.T.A.R.
-Labs's custody along with fellow runaways Virgil Hawkins, Tye Longshadow, and Asami Koizumi.
-During his time with S.T.A.R.
-Labs, Ed Jr.'s scientist father Ed Dorado Sr. (voiced by Bruce Greenwood), whose life's work centers around Rannian Zeta Beam technology for teleportation purposes, surmises his son's powers came about "opportunistically" as a consequence of his work and Ed Jr.'s past attempts at running away to see him.
-Eventually, Ed Jr. and the runaways escape S.T.A.R.
-Labs, but are unknowingly manipulated by Lex Luthor into helping the Light until Arsenal reveals the truth to them.
-After helping the Team and the Justice League thwart the Reach's invasion of Earth, Ed Jr. moves back in with his father.
-In the third season, the Dorados have taken up work as counselors at the Metahuman Youth Center, with Ed Jr. joining the Outsiders as "El Dorado" to inspire the center's patients.
-Additionally, Ed Jr. is implied to be dating Bart Allen.
+This version is a metahuman with the ability to teleport.
+Ed Jr.'s father Ed Dorado Sr., a scientist who works with Zeta Beam teleportation technology, surmises his son's powers originated "opportunistically" as a consequence of his work and Ed Jr.'s past attempts at running away to see him.
+In the third season, the Dorados become counselors at the Metahuman Youth Center, with Ed Jr. joining the Outsiders as El Dorado to inspire the center's patients.